stephtowch/stephtowch.github.io/content/post/2025-04-P3/index.md

 ## 4. Blog > Papers
 📖 “I *should* have finished reading all those papers by now...”
-Not reading papers... and writing a blog instead.
 But instead, I’m writing a blog post about my research life.
 That’s research dissemination, obviously.

 ## 5. Planning My Future PhD Outline